centrifuge/documentation/docs/use/setup-wallet/index.md

 8. The app installation is confirmed

 ### Use Ledger device using Polkadot Portal
+**Note: The Ledger App is currently out of date and can not be used for signing transactions.**

 #### How to use your Ledger Device with https://polkadot.js.org/apps/?rpc=wss://fullnode.centrifuge.io
 1. Connect and unlock your Ledger device.